Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Appendix

 \subsection{Ablation study of loss functions}

 In this section, we study the impact of different loss variants and the choice of $g(\cdot)$ network on the final performance of our method.
 Table~\ref{tab:loss_ablation_cvppp} presents segmentation and counting scores (CVPPP test set) with different loss variants.
 HDBSCAN with $min\_size=200$ and no foreground mask was used for clustering the network outputs in all cases.
-We see that when only a few ground truth objects are used for training (10\%, 40\%) the consistency term $L_{U\_{con}}$ (Eq.~\ref{eq:ul_con}) has a much stronger impact on the final segmentation performance than the unlabeled "push" term $L_{U\_dist}$ (Eq.~\ref{eq:ul_push}).
-The absence of $L_{U\_dist}$ term worsens the segmentation and counting scores in all experiments.
-When trained in the fully supervised setting (row 1), we observe that using consistency term does not deteriorate the performance (row 2).
-For completeness: removing the instance-based term $L_{obj}$ (Eq.~\ref{eq:object_loss_dice}) makes the loss identical to \cite{debrabandere2017semantic} (fully supervised case) and results in significant drop of the SBD score (row 3).
+We see that when only a few ground truth objects are used for training (10\%, 40\%) the consistency term $L_{U\_{con}}$ (Eq.~\ref{eq:ul_con}) has a much stronger impact on the final segmentation performance than the unlabeled "push" term $L_{U\_push}$ (Eq.~\ref{eq:ul_push}).
+The absence of $L_{U\_push}$ term worsens the segmentation and counting scores in all experiments.

+To finalize the ablation study, we trained the network in a fully-supervised setting using the consistency regularization from the weakly-supervised setup.
+Tab~\ref{tab:full_supp_abl} shows the comparison between all four variants.
+Using the consistency term $L_{U\_con}$ together with the instance-based term $L_{obj}$ on the Cityscapes validation set gives the highest mAP@0.5 score of 0.459 as compared to 0.387 (discriminative loss \cite{debrabandere2017semantic}), 0.418 (\cite{debrabandere2017semantic} + $L_{obj}$) and 0.429 (\cite{debrabandere2017semantic} + $L_{U\_con}$).
+For CVPPP the SBD metric on the validation set improves from 0.847 (full supervision as in \cite{debrabandere2017semantic}) to 0.852 (\cite{debrabandere2017semantic} + $L_{obj}$), to 0.853 (\cite{debrabandere2017semantic} + $L_{obj}$) and to 0.849 (\cite{debrabandere2017semantic} + $L_{obj}$ + $L_{U\_con}$).